-Why Corporate Governance Matters for IFC Clients?
+Why Does Corporate Governance Matter for IFC Clients?

-Why Corporate Governance Matters for IFC?
+Why Does Corporate Governance Matter for IFC?

 Reducing investment risk.
-It is in IFC's interest to reduce the risk of investments by improving the governance of investee companies.
+It is in IFC’s interest to reduce the risk of investments by improving the governance of investee companies.
 In the worst corporate governance environments, poor standards and weak enforcement continue to be barriers to investment even for IFC with its mandate to work in frontier markets.
-Improving the corporate governance of investee companies allows IFC to work in higher risk environments.
-It should also bring an increase in the market valuation of companies and attract more investors, which together increase the opportunities for IFC to exit its equity investments on favorable terms.
+Improving the corporate governance of investee companies allows IFC to work in higher-risk environments.
+It may also bring an increase in the market valuation of companies and attract more investors, which together increase the opportunities for IFC to exit its equity investments on favorable terms.
 In recent years, IFC has worked with some of our highest-profile clients to improve their governance and to better communicate the quality of their governance to markets.

 Avoiding reputational risk.
-If IFC does not work to improve the corporate governance of client companies, then it takes on not only investment risk, but also a reputational risk for involvement with companies with poor governance or, in the worst cases, corporate scandals.
-This reputational risk is particularly serious where stakeholders and equity investors stand to lose from governance abuses, such as banks and insurance companies.
+If IFC does not work to improve the corporate governance of client companies, then it takes on not only investment risk but also a reputational risk for involvement with companies with poor governance or, in the worst cases, corporate scandals.
+This reputational risk is particularly serious where stakeholders and equity investors stand to lose from governance abuses, such as with banks and insurance companies.

 IFC’s Comparative Advantage in Corporate Governance

-IFC's experience.
-Although the term "corporate governance" has only become widely used in recent years, IFC has worked on the key issues of corporate governance at the grass-roots level for decades - structuring client companies, appraising investment opportunities, and nominating Board members.
+IFC’s experience.
+Although the term “corporate governance” has become widely used only in recent years, IFC has worked on the key issues of corporate governance at the grassroots level for decades—structuring client companies, appraising investment opportunities, and nominating board members.
 This practical experience allows IFC to tailor global principles to the realities of the private sector in developing countries.
 Development banks and other investors working in emerging markets now look to IFC for leadership on corporate governance issues in developing countries.